hrafnthor/ansible-base-server/README.md

     # Indicates if a backup should be made of the configuration file that might already exist.
     # Defaults to 'false'
     backup: [boolean]
-    # If true, indicates that the file should be generated from the templates path.
+    # If true, indicates that the file should be generated from a template path (referenced
+    # file needs to be inside the /templates directory).
-    # If false, then a direct file copy will be performed from the files path.
+    # If false, then a direct file copy will be performed from the files path (referenced file
+    # needs to be inside /files directory).
     is_template: [boolean]
     # The file path relative to the type directory (templates/files).
     path: [string]